-The fellowships cover in-absentia tuition, a stipend, and health insurance.
+The fellowships cover in-absentia tuition, a stipend, and health insurance for one semester.
 The competition for these academic year fellowships is usually announced at the beginning of the spring semester, with an application deadline in mid-March for fellowships beginning the next fall.

-The application for a graduate fellowship is now done online.
-Be sure to answer all questions in order for your application to be considered and ask the registrar to send an official transcript to us.
-PACS will award several graduate student fellowships for the 2020–21 year.
+The application for a graduate fellowship must be completed online.
+For your application to be considered, be sure to answer all questions, and ask the registrar to send an official transcript to us.
+PACS will award several graduate student fellowships for the 2024–25 year.

 Examples of topics that have been supported in the past include dual-use technology and weapons proliferation; international humanitarian law and the norms of warfare; the impact of new technologies on peace or conflict; regional security; histories of war or peace; studies of ethnic conflict; international political economy related to security; civil-military relations; terrorism; and post-conflict reconciliation and reconstruction.